ndf-zz/asfv1/README.md

 Notes:

+ - LFO may also be set using pre-defined labels RMP0 and RMP1.

  - AMPLITUDE may also be set by entering one of the specific integer values: 4096, 2048, 1024 or 512.